 So, for those of you who are just getting started or need a jolt to add more arts integration into your repertoire, here are the four steps I recommend.

-- Think about what lessons, projects or units of study you teach. (content vocabulary, science or social studies unit, literary devices, math concepts) What lessons are getting tired and need more life?
+Think about what lessons, projects or units of study you teach: content vocabulary, science or social studies unit, literary devices, math concepts, etc. What lessons seem to be less engaging and need more life?
 What do you do well and want to make even better?
-What is something new that would lend itself well to the arts?
+What is something new that would lend itself well to the arts.

 Two real life examples:

 This is a lesson I have already done.
 For a full explanation of it, please go to this post.
 Basically, my students learned the form of the blues and wrote original lyrics containing science vocabulary from our unit on land and water.
 Want to hear our recording?
 Go HERE!